atakanwas/discord-twitter-scraper/README.md

 4. Press ENTER once Discord is loaded and members are visible.

 5. Let it work.
 Links will be saved into twitter_links.txt when done.

+Important Notes
+Your Discord must already be logged in.

+Only works in servers where you have access to the full member list.

+For educational and research purposes only.
+I am not responsible for misuse.

+Made with ❤️ by Bytebl33d3r